-What will happen to mortgage rates next November?
+What will happen to mortgage rates after the election?

-If you want to buy a house in 2020, you should already be strategizing about how to lock the lowest interest rate.
+If you want to buy a house or refinance within the next few months, you should already be strategizing about how to lock the lowest interest rate.

-Which might leave you wondering: How will the 2020 election impact mortgage rates?
+Which might leave you wondering: How will the presidential election impact mortgage rates?

 Presidential elections and mortgage rates